himeshez/Netflix-Clone/README.md

-# Netflix-CloneWelcome to the Netflix Clone repository!
+Netflix-CloneWelcome to the Netflix Clone repository!
 This project is a front-end clone of the popular streaming platform, Netflix.
-It aims to replicate the user interface and basic functionality of Netflix using HTML, CSS, and JavaScript.
+It aims to replicate the user interface and basic functionality of Netflix using <b>HTML, CSS, and JavaScript.</b>

 ## 📸 Screenshots
 ![image](https://github.com/himeshez/Netflix-Clone/blob/8d064383e65e9c37e1903a5db30a19fa5c06683f/Images/Main%20Page.png)